JonathanSheng/Connection-Games/README.md

+# Turn Based Connection Game AI

+Using Python, I implemented various connection based games and solutions for the AI to follow.

-# Tic Tac Toe Bot
+### Tic Tac Toe

-Using Python, I implemented the game of Tic Tac Toe.
-You can play with another person or against a bot.
-For the bot, I implemented two methods of how they would play.
-For the first one, I used the minimax algorithm, optimized with alpha beta pruning, where the bot would always make the optimal move, thus never losing.
-For the second, I used reinforcement learning, using value iteration, with two agents and saved the memory of game states to the bot you would play against.
-You can adjust the difficulty based on the number of rounds the bots train.
+I used minimax algorithm and reinforced learning for the computer.
+As it is possible to run through all game states, the worst case scenario for the AI is a draw.

+### Connect Four
+I used minimax algorithm.
+The evaluation board function is the most crucial, as it decides the value of the AI's moves.
+Since it cannot iterate through all possible games states (~4.5 trillion), it must return the move with most value, given a certain depth.
+I set the evaluation function to support its own streaks (4 in a row, 3 in a row, 2 in a row), while simultaneously attempting to stop the opponent's streaks.
+Further improvement is needed.

 ### Prerequisites